 Transfer to Havana airport for your departure flight to the U.S. B

-- 6 meals: 3 Breakfasts, 2 Lunches and 1 Dinner
+- 6 meals: 3 Breakfasts and 2 Lunches

-- Comprehensive city tour of Old Havana including the Museo de Bellas Artes and a Mojito cocktail at La Bodeguita del Medio
+- Comprehensive city tour of Old Havana including the Museo de Bellas Artes and lunch at La Bodeguita del Medio

 - Lectures and briefings

 - All escorted guided tours and visits including admission fees throughout

 - Government Hotel Taxes

 HOTELS USED OR SIMILAR: